Muhammad Muhsin

 state.
 Bashir Garba Lado is the senator representing the state’s central

-just yesterday, 25th of March, the flyover is reportedly cracking, hence cordoned by the police.
+senatorial zone.
+He was credited with spearheading the project.
+Nevertheless, just yesterday, March 25th, the flyover reportedly cracked and was cordoned off by the police.
 That soon became a sensational subject

 of ridicule by the supporters of his opponent, Engr.
 Rabiu Kwankwaso, the